 “All training was important and most valuable”

 Unlimited Mentoring Trainer David Hancock

 David Hancock has been awarded a Masters of Science in Career Coaching with distinction from the University of East London’s school of psychology.
 His thesis investigated the impact of Coaching and mentoring on disadvantaged youth from the Tower Hamlets area.
-He has over 5 years’ experience of coaching and mentoring disadvantaged youth and young people in an educational setting and currently works as a learning mentor at St Columba’s Catholic Boys school.
+He has over 5 years’ experience of coaching and mentoring disadvantaged youth and young people in an educational setting.